syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio/template-studio.md

      ![ProjectDetails](images/rightsideprojectdetails.png)

 8. Click **Create** button.
-The Syncfusion® Document SDK application has been created.
-The created Syncfusion® Document SDK app has the Syncfusion NuGet packages, styles, and the render code for the selected Syncfusion® component.
+The Syncfusion® Blazor application has been created.
+The created Syncfusion® Blazor app has the Syncfusion NuGet packages, styles, and the render code for the selected Syncfusion® Document SDK component.

      ![Readme](images/readme.png)

-9. The Syncfusion® Document SDK application configures with most recent Syncfusion® Blazor NuGet packages version, selected style, namespaces, selected authentication, and component render code for Syncfusion® components.
+9. The Syncfusion® Blazor application configures with most recent Syncfusion® NuGet packages version, selected style, namespaces, selected authentication, and component render code for Syncfusion® Document SDK components.

 10. If you installed the trial setup or NuGet packages from nuget.org you must register the Syncfusion® license key to your application since Syncfusion® introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio® release.
 Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/overview#how-to-generate-syncfusion-license-key) to generate and register the Syncfusion® license key to your application.
 Refer to this [blog](https://www.syncfusion.com/blogs/post/whats-new-in-2018-volume-2.aspx) post for understanding the licensing changes introduced in Essential Studio®.